kymb0/web_study/serialize/readme.md

+### When using Deserialization scanner
+ ** remember to change to POST and add Content-length

 ### When a cookie appears to be b64 - decode in burp (to get hex output) and look for nullbytes in the string, this is a good indication that the object is serialized
  ** Once you run through the steps to generate the payload, we simply replace the serialized cookie with our payload